-When most people think of big, strong muscles, they’re thinking about arm muscles.
+When many people think about someone with big, strong muscles ... they’re thinking about arm muscles.

-If you’re looking to develop big and powerful arm muscles … tone up and add some shape to your arms … or want to add a little bit of muscle to fill out your shirt better… you’ll have to put the work in to get them.
+If you’re looking to develop stronger and more defined arm muscles … tone up and add some shape to your arms … or want to add a little bit of muscle to fill out your shirt better (that's me) … you’ll have to put the work in to get them.

 In this article, we’ll show you exactly how to get there.

-We could split the arm into multiple different muscle groupings.
-But for the sake of this article, we’re going to keep it simple.
-At it’s most simple, your arms consist of three muscle groups.
+We could split them up a few different ways, but for the sake of this article ... we’re going to keep it simple.
+At its most simple level, your arms consist of three muscle groups.